kekuchan/swarmbject/docs/std/ds/Array.md

 ## "erase" member function:

 Erases elements from the array.
-This requires shifting all the elements after it.
+As it creates a new array and copy the remaining elements, usage of the previous data member is not valid.

 Parameters:
 * The index of the first element to erase.
 * The number of elements to erase.
-* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used
-when shifting the elements to set any element of the given array data at the given index, to be a copy of an element of the given array data at the given index.
+* A pointer to a "void(void*, unsigned int, void*, unsigned int)" function used when the new array is created to set any element of the given new array data at the given index, to be a copy of an element of the given previous array data at the given index.
+* A pointer to a "void*(unsigned int)" function that returns a new array data of the given size.
+* A pointer to a "void(void*)" function that deletes the given array data.

 Returns: void.

 ```
-/*In the IntDArray class:*/
+/*In the IntArray class:*/
 void erase(unsigned int i,
 	unsigned int elements){
-	(std::ds::DArray*)this->erase(
-		i, elements, setElements);
+	(std::ds::Array*)this->erase(i, elements,
+		setElements, newArray, deleteArray);
 }

 /*In some function:*/
-IntDArray array;
+IntArray array;
-array.push(2020);
-array.push(2021);
+int[] years = array.create(2);
+years[0] = 2020;
+years[1] = 2021;
 unsigned int size = array.size;
 /*2 as 2020, 2021.*/
 array.erase(0, 1);